-Rest up and refuel at one of the many CLEAN COMMITTED businesses.
-You’re going to need it for the afternoon’s adventures.
+Rest up and refuel at Cleveland Vegan in Lakewood, a haven of delicious, plant-based sandwiches, bowls, seasonal specials and some seriously delicious bakery.
+You’re going to need all that clean energy for the afternoon’s adventures.

 Perfect your Tarzan yell at Go Ape Mill Stream Run Reservation, located in nearby Strongsville.
 Go Ape and Cleveland Metroparks partnered to create a treetop adventure course loaded with adrenaline-pumping zip lines, obstacles and jungle crossings, all with an awe-inspiring view.

 Beach, please; it’s time to leave the jungle and head back to the Lake Erie coast for dinner at Edgewater Beach House.
 Soak up the sandy vibes with made-to-order fare, a full-service bar and one of the best views in town.

 Catch a sunset with gorgeous skyline views and snap a selfie with the Cleveland script sign at Edgewater Park.
 Cool down with a scoop of Honey Hut ice cream for dessert and, if the mood strikes, grab some bait and tackle for the fishing pier all from The Pier Grille & Bait Shop.